wikimedia/pywikibot/README-conversion.txt

 pwb.py compat2core [<script to convert>]
 and follow the instructions and hints.

+== Deprecated methods ==

+A lot of object methods have been deprecated; deprecated methods still work, but print a warning message in debug mode.
+You should follow the warning message and update your script accordingly because deprecated methods might be removed in future releases.

+To activate the debugging level just call your script with -debug option like -debug:bot or
+-debug:*

+Note: The -debug option does not warn when importing deprecated modules.
+A better ability is to set the debugging level in your user-config.py: debug_log = ['*'] or debug_log = ['bot'] or log += ['deprecation']

 == Python libraries ==

 [Note: the goal will be to package pywikibot with setuptools easy_install,